 Dyeing eggs for Easter became infinitely more fun and satisfying for me once we ditched the chemical dyes in favor of natural dyes made from herbs, plants, and food.
-Choosing natural dyes over petroleum-based chemical dye kits might require a bit more planning, preparation, and patience, and natural dyes may be more variable, but the resulting character and beauty of naturally dyed eggs are worth the extra effort.
+Choosing natural dyes over petroleum-based chemical dye kits might require a bit more planning, preparation, and patience, and natural dyes may be more variable, but the resulting character and beauty make it worth the extra effort to dye Easter eggs naturally.

 Some common kitchen staples are well known as egg dyeing material: onion skins, turmeric, and red cabbage, for example.
 These are definitely go-to materials that yield fantastic results.